 Techniques vary from the simple ‘you’ve dropped something’, right through to more complex scams.
 Fraudsters are becoming more brazen and skilled in obtaining your cash.

 Here is an example of a more complex distraction scam that did the rounds recently.

 A courier delivered a parcel and told the recipient that extra payment was required.
 The recipient attempted to argue that no extra payment was required however the courier span a very convincing story as to why the payment was needed.
-The courier then handed the recipient a card reader in order to receive payment.
+The courier then handed the recipient a card reader to receive payment.
 The only issue is that unknown to the recipient the card reader was fake and did not work.
 After a few attempts the courier told yet another convincing story, in that both the card and the card reader needed to be returned to the van.
 The recipient agreed and the courier did indeed return to their van only to use a second reader that was fully working and relieve the card holder of £90 quid.
 The courier then returned the card to the owner and went on his way.
 The card holder only realised they had been conned once their statement had arrived.
-The recipient called the delivery company who had no knowledge of the driver, the police were then called and the fraud was logged.
-The bank was then informed and took some convincing that it was actually fraud as the recipient had willingly handed over the card.
+The recipient called the delivery company who had no knowledge of the driver, the police were then called, and the fraud was logged.
+The bank was then informed and took some convincing that it was fraud as the recipient had willingly handed over the card.
 In the end the bank backed down and refunded the recipient.

 - Always report any lost or stolen cards to your bank or card company straight away

 - Check your statements regularly and if you spot any payments you don’t recognise then contact your card company immediately.